Amsterdam: public transport tickets & passes

 You can also buy many tickets online.
 This saves time and stress in Amsterdam.
 You can find more information and our tips on buying tickets in our Amsterdam travel guide.

-The regular GVB day ticket does not include the airport transfer by express bus or train.
+The regular GVB day pass does not include the airport transfer by express bus or train.

 1. Dr P. C. Sunil